-Position #1 has undoubtedly been the Holy Grail of web marketers and SEOs for years.
+Position #1 has undoubtedly been the Holy Grail for web marketers and SEOs for years.
 But what if we told you that position #0 was better than position #1?
-Now, before you trip out, let us explain.
+Let us explain.

-For the past 2 years Google specifically has been releasing and rolling out an increasing number of featured snippets.
+For the past two years, Google specifically has been releasing and rolling out an increasing number of featured snippets.

 Why Featured Snippets?

 Much of this can be summarized simply by pointing you in the direction of how we all have come to evolve as online users.
-We no longer go to a search engine to ask simple answers.
-With an ever increasing use of mobile devices, voice search and location-based queries taking place, users are asking questions and seeking out information that just wasn’t tackled a couple of years ago.
+We no longer only go to a search engine to ask simple queries.
+With an ever-increasing use of mobile devices, voice search, and location-based queries taking place, users are asking questions and seeking out information that just wasn’t tackled a couple of years ago.

-Questions have become more conversational, or natural speaking.
+Questions have become more conversational, or naturally phrased.
 The What, Why and How questions being asked are those that we see the engines honing in on the most and being selected for a featured snippet spot.